Skip to content

 1. Rest the steak for 5 to 10 min. (so it can finish cooking and retain more of the juices) and slice against the grain (shortens the muscle fibers for more tender bites) before serving.

-What do you want to learn to cook in 2020?
-Share with us in the comments below and tag @savoryspiceshop on Instagram as you show off your new skills!.
+What do you want to learn to cook?
+Share with us in the comments below and tag @savoryspiceshop on Instagram as you show off your cooking skills!.

 Leave a comment